-Her CV19 symptoms were a feeling of coming down with something, low grade fever and some tightness with breathing.
-She was transported and admitted to the hospital after calling 911 on day 3 of symptoms.
+Lori contracted the Covid 19 virus (CV19) in 2021.
+Her initial symptoms included a low-grade fever and some chest tightness with breathing.
+She was transported and admitted to the hospital after calling 911 on day three of symptoms.

-A CT scan and symptoms were highly suggestive of CV19 but tested negative twice.
-Remarkably Lori, hospitalized on oxygen, was able to advocate for herself while keeping in touch with her survivorship Dr and cardiologist at MSKCC.
-As she got weaker w/gastrointestinal symptoms and breathing issues Lori was still in control to demand a rescue inhaler that nursing refused to provide.
+A CT scan and her presenting symptoms were highly suggestive of CV19, but Lori tested negative twice.
+Remarkably, Lori, hospitalized on oxygen, was able to advocate for herself while keeping in touch with her survivorship doctor and cardiologist at Memorial Sloan Kettering Cancer Center (MSKCC).
+As she got weaker and developed gastrointestinal symptoms as well as difficulty breathing, Lori requested a rescue inhaler.
+The nursing staff denied her request.

-Her fortitude continued by informing her husband and parents that she was adamant about not being put on a ventilator.
-She had a DNR order also.
-With Lori deterrorating, her medical team insisted a vent was her only option.
-At this point Lori knew she wanted palliative/hospice care thinking back to a recent experience with her Mother in Law.
-She was given morphine and prednisone, no vent, and does not remember much of this week.
+Nevertheless, Lori’s fortitude was not diminished.
+She told her husband and parents that she was adamant about not being put on a ventilator.
+She had a DNR order drawn up.
+With her condition quickly deteriorating, her medical team insisted a vent was her only option.
+At this point Lori knew she wanted palliative/hospice care, thinking back to a recent experience that her mother-in-law had.
+Lori was given morphine and prednisone, no vent, and does not remember much of that week.
 Her husband and family were allowed to visit and slowly Lori improved.
 Also, a third CV19 test came back positive.
-Once her home was prepared with a hospital bed, commode and oxygen she was transported home for hospice care.
-Ultimately she had no nursing care at home per her and her husband’s wishes.
+Once her home was prepared with a hospital bed, commode, and oxygen, she was transported home for hospice care.
+Ultimately, she had no nursing care at home per her and her husband’s wishes.

 To this day, Lori is reducing her oxygen intake and prednisone while getting stronger!
 Lori’s story is so much more than what I have written.
-Through her entire ordeal she was her own best advocate.
-She knows her history, her body, what is best for her.
+Throughout her entire ordeal, she was her own best advocate.
+She knows her history, her body, and what is best for her.
 She was given enough strength to fight for what she instinctively knew she needed and wanted.